V-Cent/TTE/docs/tech/toa.md

 - 4☆ = 2000
 - 5☆ = 3000

-Arte usage only increases the damage done for that arte (6% per).
+Arte usage only increases the damage done for that arte (6% per star).

 **Spell Casting Mechanics**